 VOCAL

-Redmaids’ Junior School, Westbury Road, Westbury-on-Trym, Bristol BS9 4DP
+Redmaids’ High Junior School, Grange Court Road, Westbury-on-Trym, Bristol BS9 4DP (ADULT)

 VOCAL SECTION INFORMATION